florentgonon/my-shoe-store/README.md

 ### Instructions
+When you're ready : You need yo lauch the API server first to enable the inventory persistence in database

 * For my-shoe-store :
     * Make sure you have a complete installation of Ruby on Rails with depencies
     * `brew install websocketd` to convert broadcast_inventory.rake into a websocket service